AIR POD (some text hidden) --NONE--

 Backgroundword count: 195

 What if you could have the style and adventurous feel of a small SUV.
 Combined with the interior space and flexibility of a small MPV People Carrier?
 It's a combination of virtues that many brands have promised.
-But which possibly this car actually delivers - the Citroën C3 Aircross, in full second generation form completely redesigned around the latest Stellantis Group 'Smart Car' platform.
+But which possibly this car actually delivers - the Citroën C3 Aircross, in this second generation form completely redesigned around the latest Stellantis Group 'Smart Car' platform.
 That chassis is this European conglomerate's base for the compact models it hopes will be able to compete in value terms with cars produced in lands with cheaper labour.
 We've already seen it introduced in a Citroen that shares much with this SUV, the fourth generation C3 supermini.
 This is a very different kind of C3 Aircross to the car that back in 2017 launched Citroen's presence in the crossover segment for supermini SUVs and was substantially refreshed in 2021.
 Primarily, it's bigger, which means you can now have the seven-seat option that's unusual in this class.
 And there's also now a full-electric version - plus a full-Hybrid to compensate for the deletion of diesel.
 For a family in search perhaps of a second car, this is a very complete-looking contender.

-Driving Experienceword count: 279
+Driving Experienceword count: 307

 To see the full road test text contact us on 0330 0020 227